cupy/cupy/docs/source/tutorial/basic.rst

 Next, we want to define the architecture.
 We use a simple three-layer rectifier network with 100 units per layer as an example.
-Before defining the forward routine, we have to prepare our parameterized functions
+Before defining the forward routine, we have to prepare our parameterized functions:

 .. doctest::